fmtlib/fmt/README.rst

 printf                    2.6                   29                 26
 printf+string            16.4                   29                 26
 iostreams                31.1                   59                 55
-fmt                      19.0                   37                 34
+{fmt}                    19.0                   37                 34
 tinyformat               44.0                  103                 97
 Boost Format             91.9                  226                203
 Folly Format            115.7                  101                 88
 ============= =============== ==================== ==================

-As you can see, fmt has 60% less overhead in terms of resulting binary code size compared to iostreams and comes pretty close to ``printf``.
+As you can see, {fmt} has 60% less overhead in terms of resulting binary code size compared to iostreams and comes pretty close to ``printf``.
 Boost Format and Folly Format have the largest overheads.